BBC-Data-Unit/Music_Venues_2/README.md

 We also compiled a report with quotes from the Music Venues Trust, popstar KT Tunstall and operators of venues in Leicester and Stockton-on-Tees.

-* To view the report, click here: https://docs.google.com/document/d/1x1q4AZpIbb-YufMc79eNGXlrudnvhQqsq5tkX22M54U/edit?usp=sharing
+* To view the report, [click here](https://docs.google.com/document/d/1x1q4AZpIbb-YufMc79eNGXlrudnvhQqsq5tkX22M54U/edit?usp=sharing)

-* And to view the dataset, click here: https://docs.google.com/spreadsheets/d/1DNsAh0NYg0OV6u0ka_WSGKj8MvbU43V8rATEKQUGF7A/edit?usp=sharing
+* And to view the dataset, [click here](https://docs.google.com/spreadsheets/d/1DNsAh0NYg0OV6u0ka_WSGKj8MvbU43V8rATEKQUGF7A/edit?usp=sharing)

 ## How was the report used?